icinganalysis/icinganalysis.github.io/content/scaling_in_naca_tests.md

 remained.
 In the air passing into the compressor inlet, heavy alternate-duct-elbow ice formations caused by secondary inertia separation resulted in rapid total-pressure losses and decreases in mass flow.
-The duration in an icing condition for an inertia- separation inlet, without local surface heating, was increased approximately four times above that for a direct-ram inlet with a compressor-inlet screen.
-For normal nonicing operation, the inertia- separation-inlet total-pressure losses were comparable to a direct- ram installation.
+The duration in an icing condition for an inertia-separation inlet, without local surface heating, was increased approximately four times above that for a direct-ram inlet with a compressor-inlet screen.
+For normal nonicing operation, the inertia-separation-inlet total-pressure losses were comparable to a direct-ram installation.
 The pressure losses and the circumferential uniformity of the mass flow in all the inlets were relatively independent of angle of attack.
-Use of an inertia-separation inlet would in most cases require a larger diameter nacelle than a direct- ram inlet in order to obtain an alternate duct sufficiently large to pass the required engine air flow at duct Mach numbers below 1.0 at the minimum area.
+Use of an inertia-separation inlet would in most cases require a larger diameter nacelle than a direct-ram inlet in order to obtain an alternate duct sufficiently large to pass the required engine air flow at duct Mach numbers below 1.0 at the minimum area.

->"For full-scale considerations, the alternate-duct area must therefore be increased to an extent that it would pass sufficient air to the engine at a reasonable Mach number and pressure loss.
+>For full-scale considerations, the alternate-duct area must therefore be increased to an extent that it would pass sufficient air to the engine at a reasonable Mach number and pressure loss.
 This design requirement could be attained with configuration E by